 speaker

-is it?
 My first question is on the gross margins.
-Michael, you mentioned in your commentary that there were some headwinds from the distribution and the manufacturing ops, and it sounds like you had some offsets there from your complimentary products.
-Can you just talk a bit more about the dynamics that are coming through across the various areas of the business and how we should be thinking about that as we look to the year ahead given the environment that we're in?
+Michael, you mentioned in your commentary that there were some headwinds from the distribution and the manufacturing ops.
+It sounds like you had some offsets there from your complementary products.
+Can you just talk a bit more about the dynamics that are coming through across the various areas of the business and how we should be thinking about that as we look to the year ahead, given the environment that we're in?

 speaker